ejmahler/SplineLibrary/README.md

 -------------
 * Implement a Generic B-Sline type that supports arbitrary powers, in addition to the cubic-only version.
 The generic one would almost certainly have worse performance and numerical stability than the cubic-only version, so it's worth keeping both.
 * Add support for arbitrary T value differences in the Cubic B-Spline
+* Implement "composite splines", ie a spline that is made by combining two or more splines.
+Current ideas include a "sum spline" where the output for a given T is a sum of all the child spline results at T, and a "concatenation spline" formed simply by starting one spline where the previous leaves off.